groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 ![Architecture DSAS architecture](en/DSAS.png)

-where the arrows represent networl or application flows with the direction defining which machine or application initiates the flow.
+where the arrows represent network or application flows with the direction defining which machine or application initiates the flow.

 An administration account is also created.
 This account is only available from the sensitive